feroxide/feroxide/README.md

   * Calculate mass of molecules
   * Generate (sometimes still incorrect) names of molecules
   * Check if reactions are valid
-  * Get Atoms/Molecules/Ions/Reactions by inputting a string respresentation
+  * Get Atoms/Molecules/Ions/Reactions by inputting a string representation
   * Get the Standard Electrode Potential for Redox reactions

 - Advanced functionality